alexmohr/open-heat/readme.md

 # Open Heat
 This projects provides a firmware for an ESP8266 to control radiator valves.

+**Licence is currently MIT, but will be changed to GPL due to LGPL of ESPAsyncWebServer and ISACtrl**

 ## Status
 Not usable yet!